Sansa hadn't expected to ever have cause to laugh in King's Landing again.

 "Yes, of course," replied Margaery.
 "Unless you'd prefer to stay?"

-Heedless of the fact that they were in a hallway of the Red Keep, and apparently empty or not the walls had ears, Sansa threw her arms around Margaery.
+Heedless of the fact that they were in a hallway of the Red Keep, and seemingly empty or not the walls had ears, Sansa threw her arms around Margaery.

 The embrace lasted a long moment.
 For the first time Sansa became aware that she was taller than Margaery; if they were to kiss Margaery would have to tilt her head up, and maybe stand on her toes.